Configure a DPA Custom alert

 If the alert returns a numeric value, specify the thresholds for each alert level you want to enable.

 Leave the Max value for the highest level blank to alert on anything above the minimum value for that level.

 If you configure multiple levels, the Max value for lower levels must equal the Min value for the next higher level.

 When you enter a Max value for a level, DPA alerts at that level when the value is greater than or equal to the Min value but less than the Max level.
-For example, if the Min value is 5 and the Max value is 10, DPA will alert at that level when the value is 5 or when the value is 9.99, but not when the value is 10.
+For example, if the Min value is 5 and the Max value is 10, DPA alerts at that level when the value is 5 or more, but less than 10.

 Select the person or group who gets notified when each alert level is triggered and when the alert is broken.
 (The alert status is set to Broken if an error occurs during execution.)